CASS+ is an independent charity providing advice and support to all who are attending Court or Tribunal hearings and their families.

 CASS has developed expertise in assisting clients to work out what problems are most troubling them and in providing effective referrals to support services to address these problems - whatever they are.
 We do not 'diagnose' or 'prescribe'.
 We work with individuals to work out what is going to be most effective in sorting out the difficulties they are experiencing.
 Our motto is 'access to answers'.

 The Service focuses primarily but not exclusively on offenders and their families.
 County Courts and Tribunals are now co-located at Magistrates' Courts and we provide support for people attending these non-criminal hearings.
+Additionally, we are part of the Safer, Stronger Consortium in Cornwall that provides support and assistance to victims of crime.

 Peter is a retired Justice of the Peace from Cornwall.
 He enjoyed a career in electrical engineering and has experience of working with various charitable organisations.